thorlorick/theWhiteout/ramblings.md

 # March 16, 2026
 I'm starting to get a handle on some basics but there's still a ton I don't understand. how am I going I make combat fun with only 1 animation??

+# March 17, 2026
+I thought I had a really nice spritesheet maker, but it didn't work so well.
+I still see some possibilities with it, but the sheets don't translate very well to the animation player..LPC, if you are listening..your site is awesome, but I need help!!!
+Other than that.
+I'm going to start to build with the sprite sheets I have and try to muck about with LPC when I get the time.